fernphy/ferncal/README.md

 - Calibration points based on individual specimens.
 - Continuos update of the list (e.g., corrections or additions).
 - Re-assessment of taxonomic affinities based on current knowledge.
+-

 ## Note to users
-- Each fossil is given a unique identifier (NFos).
-In order to keep track of fossils calibrations (both here and in publications), we encourage users to mention this identifier explicitly.
+- Each fossil has a unique identifier (NFos).
+In order to keep track of fossils calibrations (both here and in publications), we encourage users to mention this identifier.
 - The addition of new fossils is contingent on users providing the full reference to the original publication where the material is described.
-- To keep track of the history of use of fossils, if a taxonomic change is warranted (e.g., change in generic circumscription) a note on the propose changes will be added while keeping the original taxonomic assignment.
+- To keep track of the history of use of these fossils, if a taxonomic change is needed (e.g., change in generic circumscription) a note on the propose change will be added while keeping the original taxonomic assignment.
 - Deletions to fossil list will not be considered, but in particular cases a note of caution will be appended.